rahulvarmaviit/Child-Therapy/README.md

 ---

 ##📄 License
-This project is licensed under the MIT License - see LICENSE.md for details.
+This project is licensed under the Apache License 2.0 - see LICENSE.md for details.